 Enough really is enough.

-If you agree with us; if it is true that a wage of $18 an hour is an insult; if a Director getting paid half the salary of a small primary school Principal is an insult, then it’s time to admit that you are indeed angry.
+If you agree with us; if a Director getting paid half the salary of a small primary school Principal is an insult, then it’s time to admit that you are indeed angry.
 We can’t afford to continue to sit back and watch our colleagues leave a job that they love.
 We have to do something about it.

 The time for sitting back and letting a few enthusiasts speak for us is over.
 The time for asking nicely is over.
 The time for self-sacrifice and putting on a brave face is over.
 It just won’t work.
 To fix this problem, to get us to be paid what we are worth will take one of the biggest public campaigns in Australian history.
 We have to create an ongoing wave of reasoned argument that wins community support for the essential role we play.

-In the NT, we have just had a hugely successful Crisis Summit attended by educators and directors sharing their stories and committing to the Big Steps campaign to improve our wages.
-We are taking politicians to “Walk in my Shoes” to show them what we do and get them to understand the pressures we are under.
+In the NT, we have held several hugely successful Crisis Summit attended by educators and directors sharing their stories and committing to the Big Steps campaign to improve our wages.
+We have taken politicians to “Walk in my Shoes” to show them what we do and get them to understand the pressures we are under.